1 tablespoon kosher salt, plus more for seasoningfinely chopped

 Return the meat to the pan, then add the wine, all but 3 tablespoons of the stock (you’ll use it later), bay leaf, thyme, and another teaspoon of salt.
 Bring to a boil, stir, and cover tightly (use a layer of foil between the pot and the lid for insurance).
 Move to the oven and cook until the meat is tender but could still use some more time to be perfect, about 1 hour, 45 minutes.

 After 1 ½ hours, melt the butter and remaining tablespoon oil in a very large skillet over medium-high heat.
 Add the onions and mushrooms and cook, stirring every minute or two, until the vegetables turn golden on the edges, 6–7 minutes.
 Remove from the heat.
 In a small bowl, whisk the reserved 3 tablespoons beef stock and the flour with a fork until smooth.

-Remove the Dutch oven from the oven, uncover, then add the flour mixture, onions, mushrooms, and the remaining teaspoon of salt.
+Remove the Dutch oven from the oven, uncover, then add the flour mixture, pearl onions, mushrooms, reserved bacon, and the remaining teaspoon of salt.

 Re-cover, then return the Dutch oven to the oven and cook until the meat is tender and the sauce has concentrated, 1 hour (if it looks thin, dissolve 1 additional tablespoon flour in 1 tablespoon of water, then add and cook through an additional 5 minutes to thicken).
 Uncover, remove the bay leaf, season with more salt if needed, and divide among bowls.
 Garnish with parsley.